KalicoCrew/kalico/docs/Measuring_Resonances.md

 To avoid too much smoothing with '3hump_ei', suggested max_accel <= 1500 mm/sec^2
 Recommended shaper is 2hump_ei @ 45.2 Hz
 ```

+!!! tip
-Note that the reported `smoothing` values are some abstract projected values.
+    The reported `smoothing` values are some abstract projected values.
-These values can be used to compare different configurations: the higher the
+    These values can be used to compare different configurations: the
-value, the more smoothing a shaper will create.
-However, these smoothing scores
+    higher the value, the more smoothing a shaper will create.
+However,
-do not represent any real measure of smoothing, because the actual smoothing
+    these smoothing scores do not represent any real measure of smoothing,
+    because the actual smoothing depends on
-depends on [`max_accel`](#selecting-max-accel) and `square_corner_velocity`
+    [`max_accel`](#selecting-max-accel) and `square_corner_velocity`
     parameters.
-Therefore, you should print some test prints to see how much
+Therefore, you should print some test prints to see how
-smoothing exactly a chosen configuration creates.
+    much smoothing exactly a chosen configuration creates.

 In the example above the suggested shaper parameters are not bad, but what if
 you want to get less smoothing on the X axis?
 You can try to limit the maximum